Benitoite/rawunravel/README.md

 ## Acknowledgments

 - RawTherapee and the open-source imaging community
-- LibRaw, LCMS2, and librtprocess contributors
+- LibRaw and librtprocess contributors

 ---